bazelbuild/bazel/site/docs/toolchains.md

 )
 ```

-## Using a toolchain in a Skylark rule
+## Using a toolchain in a rule

-To use a toolchain in a Skylark rule, add the toolchain type to the rule
+To use a toolchain in a rule, add the toolchain type to the rule
 definition.
 For example:

 ```python